 The substance abuse professional should recognize that the profession is founded on national standards of competency which promote the best interests of society, of the client and of the profession as a whole.
 The counselor should recognize the need for ongoing education as a component of professional competency.

 - a.
-The substance abuse professional should prevent the practice of substance abuse counseling by unqualified and unauthorized persons.
+The substance abuse professional should prevent the practice of substance use counseling by unqualified and unauthorized persons.

 - b.
 The substance abuse professional who is aware of unethical conduct or of unprofessional modes of practice should report such violations to the appropriate certifying authority.

 - c.
 The substance abuse professional should recognize boundaries and limitations of the counselor’s competencies and not offer services or use techniques outside of these professional competencies.

 - d.
 The substance abuse professional should recognize the effect of professional impairment on professional performance and should be willing to seek appropriate treatment for oneself or for a colleague.
 The counselor should support peer assistance programs in this respect.

 The substance abuse professional should uphold the legal and accepted moral codes which pertain to professional conduct.

 - a.
 The substance abuse professional should not claim either directly or by implication, professional qualifications/affiliations that the counselor does not possess.